Preprocessing#

 - Returns:

-Boolean array indicating the presence of outlier noise for each segment.
+Boolean array indicating the presence of outlier noise for each detection window.

 - Return type: